SimHoZebs/personal-site/content/blogs/Reviews&Planning/2025 T1 Review.md

 ---
 published: 2025-07-30
+edited: 2025-08-06
 ---
+>[!Note]
+> This blog is missing the "Planning" section because I'm publishing this too late into T2.

 One of the first things I learned this year is that it's very important to conduct retrospections frequently.
 In fact, I think the leading cause of poor/unsatisfactory life decisions is the lack of reviews.

 Because I'm still a student, a [12 Week Year](https://12weekyear.com/) doesn't align with my schedule.
-I've instead adapted it into a 4 Month Year, making this January to April the one of the three *Thirds* of the Year.
+I've instead adapted it into a 16 Week Year, making this January to April the one of the three *Thirds* (T1) of the Year.

 ## Health